benjlis/eabcc-presentation/slides.md

 # Disclaimer
 * I'm **not** an archivist
 * I'm **not** a historian
-* But I do develop tools and infrastructure for historians and archivists
+* But I do develop software tools and infrastructure for historians and archivists
 ---
 # Agenda
 1. Background